bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Simple
+Unopinionated
+Extensible
+Light-weight
+Compatible with connect middleware.
+This means we can tap into an extensive collection of modules written for connect.
+All packaged into a clean, intuitive, and easy to use API.

 - [ ] Describe Middleware?

+Three types of Middleware:
+-Built-in middleware.
+-Third-party middleware.
+-Custom middleware.
+Built-in middleware is included with Express, but not added to the application automatically.
+Like the other types, we need to opt-in to using it in our application.
+All types of middleware work in the same way.
+We tell Express about the middleware we want to turn on for our application by making a call to .use() on our server and passing .use() the piece of middleware we want to apply.
+This line must come after the server has been created by calling express().
+Third-party middleware are npm modules that we can install and then import into our applications using require().
+There are thousands of middleware modules we can use, no need to write our own in most cases.
+We can write our own Custom Middleware to add functionality needed by our applications that is not included by Express.This is a powerful feature that makes it really easy to extend the Express framework without the need to modify it’s source code.

 - [ ] Describe a Resource?

+-Everything is a resource.
+-Each resource is accessible via a unique URI.
+-Resources can have multiple representations.
+-Communication happens over a stateless protocol (HTTP).
+-Resource management happens via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+-200 OK Response
+-201 Create Response
+-202 Accepted Response

 - [ ] How can we partition our application into sub-applications?

+Developers can break applications into smaller parts by using overlays to load various parts of the application into memory.
+For example, you can partition one type of application, such as a customer service application, across multiple servers and reduce the load on individual servers.

 ## Minimum Viable Product